+- "authMsgAndType" IE that contains one or more authentication message(s) in the AA container provided by the UE (see TS 23.256 [6]).
+This IE deprecates the "authMsg" IE.

 - nfType IE carries the NF type of the NF service consumer (e.g. AMF or SMF or SMF+PGW-C); and